Models

 -H "Authorization: Bearer ${AISIX_API_KEY}"

-GET /v1/models lists single-target models that the caller API key is allowed to access.
-Multi-target aliases are intentionally hidden from this discovery response, even though callers can target them directly if they know the alias.
+GET /v1/models lists single-target, ensemble, and semantic-router model aliases that the caller API key is allowed to access.
+Only multi-target (routing) aliases are intentionally hidden from this discovery response, even though callers can target them directly if they know the alias.

 Next Steps